makeruniverse/docs/docs/makerblog/blog.md

 ### Running out of Energy

-“Startups don't die when they run out of cash; they die when the founders run out of energy.”
-(Naval Ravikant)
+“Startups don't die when they run out of cash; they die when the founders run out of energy” (Naval Ravikant).
 In that sense, project teams are no different to startups.
 (HR) <br /> <br />

 ### Schelling Points